 Latin 2A (LATI08011) AND

 |Additional Costs|| None

 Information for Visiting Students

 |Pre-requisites||Visiting students should usually have at least 3 courses in Classics related subject matter (at least 2 of which should be in Latin) at grade B or above (or be predicted to obtain this) for entry to this course.
 We will only consider University/College level courses but Elementary or Intermediate Latin courses will not count.
 Students beyond Intermediate level but with less Latin than the prerequisite should consider taking either Latin 2A/2B.

 |Displayed in Visiting Students Prospectus?||No

 |Not being delivered|

-- demonstrate, through coursework assignments, oral presentation and tutorial discussion and written examination the ability to translate fluently and accurately from the prescribed texts into clear and appropriate English
+- translate fluently and accurately from the prescribed texts into clear and appropriate English

-- demonstrate, through coursework assignments, oral presentation and tutorial discussion and written examination produce problem-oriented, well-researched, and well-argued coursework essays on specific aspects of Seneca's work and Roman intellectual history
+- produce problem-oriented, well-argued, well-researched, relevant, and coherent coursework essays on specific aspects of Seneca's work and Roman intellectual history

 ||Students will demonstrate in written work and in examinations that they can: